RP2K: A Large-Scale Retail Product Dataset for Fine-Grained Image Classification: Abstract

 \section{Abstract}

 We introduce RP2K, a new large-scale retail product dataset for fine-grained image classification.
-Unlike previous datasets focusing on relatively few products, we collect more than 500,000 images of retail products on shelves belonging to 2000 different products.
+Unlike previous datasets focusing on relatively few products, we collect 350,000 images of more than 2000 different retail products, directly captured on shelves in real retail stores.
 Our dataset aims to advance the research in retail object recognition, which has massive applications such as automatic shelf auditing and image-based product information retrieval.
-Our dataset enjoys following properties: (1) It is by far the largest scale dataset in terms of product categories.
+Our experiments show that even state-of-the-art fine-grained classification methods did not outperform a simple ResNet baseline, indicating a large potential space of research to improve the classification performance on the task of fine-grained retail product classification.
+Our dataset enjoys the following properties: (1) It is by far the largest dataset in terms of product categories.
 (2) All images are captured manually in physical retail stores with natural lightings, matching the scenario of real applications.
 (3) We provide rich annotations to each object, including the sizes, shapes and flavors/scents.
 We believe our dataset could benefit both computer vision research and retail industry.
-Our dataset is publicly available at {\href{https://www.pinlandata.com/rp2k_dataset}{https://www.pinlandata.com/rp2k\_dataset}}.